 How we may use the personal information we collect:

-- To fulfil your requests that are collected via the Verify website.
+- To fulfil your requests that are collected via the website.

 - To optimise your experience of the website, for example making sure it fits your device properly and to remember any preferences you may have set.

 - To contact you for administrative purposes regarding any service you have signed up for.
-For example, we may wish to notify you that a particular service has been suspended for maintenance.
+For example, we may wish to notify you that a given service has been suspended for maintenance.

 For the avoidance of doubt, we will not contact you for promotional purposes, such as notifying you of new services unless you specifically agree to be contacted for such purposes at the time you submit your information on the site, or at a later time if you sign up specifically to receive such promotional information.